How Much is Gasoline in Europe Today?

 5. Below $6.00 per Gallon

-The following countries enjoy gasoline prices below $6.00 per gallon:
+These countries have gasoline prices below $6.00 per gallon:

 EU-Average Gasoline Price Trends